wincowgerDEV/OurCleanCommunity/index.md

 23. The better your photos, the less time it will take to verify them later.
 24. Take notes using the note sheet.

-Analyze your data:
+### Analyze your data:

 You will need to go through and manually verify all of the data to remove any photos that don’t belong or reclassify images with any corrections and to tally all the items in multi item images.
 If the photos are tagged correctly the first time it will tremendously speed up this process.
 This will happen once at the middle and once at the end of your study.

-Social Presence:
+### Social Presence:

-Hashtag #OurCleanCommunity when posting to social media.
+- Hashtag #OurCleanCommunity when posting to social media.
+- Invite others to join the group.

 ## Major Learnings
 Publication pending, results of the first study will be released soon.